ranit-321/Netflix-Clone/README.md

-# Netflix-Clone
+# Netflix

-Build a basic netflix frontend part using html css and js.
+Designed a Netflix home page using HTML, CSS and JavaScript.